Overall Score 5.1 Represents average audio ecosystem compatibility score.

 JBL Tour Pro 2 driver unit is 10mm in diameter,

-, as many tend to believe that driver units of a bigger size automatically produce better sound quality.
+, many people have a misconception that driver units of a bigger size automatically produce better sound quality.

 JBL Tour Pro 2's lowest frequency is at 20Hz, this implies that

-both devices can produce equal bass
+both devices can make sound with equal bass

 both devices can produce equal treble